MichaIng/DietPi-Docs/docs/software/cloud.md

                 ![Import certificate on macOS, screenshot 4](../assets/images/import_cert_mac_4.png)
             10. On the "Secure Sockets Layer (SSL)" dropdown, select "Always Trust".
             11. Click the red button in the top left corner of the window.
-            12. Enter an administratior username and password.
+            12. Enter an administrator username and password.
             13. Select "Update Settings".
                 ![Import certificate on macOS, screenshot 5](../assets/images/import_cert_mac_5.png)